-Please bring this booklet with you if you are coming either to the Bereavement Office or for a viewing.
+Please bring this yellow booklet with you if you are coming either to the bereavement office or for a viewing.
 It is your parking permit and needs to be placed in view on your dashboard to ensure you do not receive a parking ticket/fine.
-We have allocated spaces, so please follow these directions:
+We have allocated spaces, so please follow these directions.

-- Enter the Hospital site from Standing Way - Turn right at the roundabout, go past the Emergency Department on the left. - Turn into Car Park A on your left-hand side past the construction.

-There are two allocated spaces for the Bereavement Service (Green and White signage).
+- Enter the Hospital site from Standing Way - Turn right at the roundabout, go passed the Emergency Department on the left. - Turn into Car Park A Disabled on your left-hand side. - There are two allocated spaces for the Bereavement Service (Green and White signage).